Recovered Bomellida Document Archives

 SUBJECT: TERMINAL MEMORANDUM (DR. LAWRENCE PLETT)

-The official closure of the project.
-Dr. Plett notes that while the cultural experiment was initially successful, the extreme environmental interference of 1964 proved a terminal hurdle.
+The official closure of the records.
+Dr. Plett notes that while the holiday was initially successful, the extreme environmental interference of 1964 proved a terminal hurdle.

 Page Number: 34